AKA Yella Yella, Yala Yala Gibson, Ala Ala Kebbs, Yala Yala No.II,

 120 2020 Market Rank

-As should be expected, Yala Yala’s early boards, most especially those created in 1971-1973, occupied six of his ten best results at auction until the end of 2006.
+As would be expected, Yala Yala’s early boards, most especially those created in 1971-1973, occupied six of his ten best results at auction until the end of 2006.
 Today only 4 early boards remain.
 In failing to make the transition to the minimal aesthetics adopted by other important Papunya male artists during the 1990s, Yala Yala has been greatly undervalued for some time and this is reinforced when looking at the length of time many of his best sales records have stood.
-Nevertheless the sale in 2008 of a large Papunya Tula provenanced work created in 1979, for $126,000, had the effect of lifting his AAMI by 14% and his career average price by almost $2,000 to $14,295.
+Nevertheless the sale in 2008 of a large Papunya Tula provenanced work created in 1979, for $126,000, had the effect of lifting his career average price by almost $2,000 to $14,295.
 It was more than three times his former record and provided further evidence that the mid to late 1970s works by a number of formative Papunya painters could follow on the coat tails of Clifford Possum’s $2.4 million Warlugulong 1977 canvas in setting the secondary market on fire.

-During 2007, sales for two works painted during the artist's final year displaced his second and fourth best results.
+During 2007, sales for two works painted just prior to his death displaced his second and fourth best results.
 Snake Dreaming at Karrilwarra 1998, a small work measuring just 91 x 46 cm, was originally sold by Sotheby’s in 2002 (Lot 86) for $15,600 against a presale estimate of $7,000-10,000.
 Even Sotheby's must have been surprised when, carrying the same estimate five years later, it sold in their July sale for $38,400 (Lot 53).
 Lawson~Menzies were far more confident just two months earlier in June when they estimated a larger work, measuring 122 x 122 cm, at $30,000-40,000 and achieved the low estimate.
 (Lot 71).
 The speculator who had paid $15,600 at Sotheby’s in October 2006 for a very large work created in 1977, entitled Tingari Men at Mulli-Ukutu, would therefore have been very disappointed when it failed to attract any interest from buyers at Lawson~Menzies in November the following year (Lot 145).
 In 2012 an early board Old Man's (Yina) Dreaming (1972), recorded Yala Yala's second highest record when sold at Sotheby's for $45,600.